 The comfort of your gloves is a super important factor, because if your gloves lack padding you could end up with some pretty messed up injuries.
 If your gloves lack cushioning, they will cause what they are meant to prevent - blisters and calluses, thanks to the rubbing between the material and your skin.

-At first, foam was the material chosen as padding.
-Foam is quite cushy and comfy, and multiple layers are needed between your skin and the weight to adequately protect you.
-Sadly, these layers get worn down quite fast, and you are left once again with an uncomfortable glove.
+At first, the foam was the material chosen as padding.
+Foam is quite cushy and comfy, and multiple layers are needed between your skin and the weight to protect you adequately.
+Sadly, these layers get worn down quite fast, and you have left once again with an uncomfortable glove.
 Because of this, many gloves today are padded with gel or silicone, whichever the manufacturer chooses to use.

 Gel pads are quite popular and are used in many different sports equipment today.
 They are great as pads and as insulators too, keeping you both warm and cushy at the same time.
 The gel absorbs the energy of impact quite effectively, saving your joints from any unnecessary strain.
 But, when you lift, no type of shock will be delivered to your gloves rendering the gel pads almost completely useless.
 Some companies still choose to use it because it’s able to adapt to prevent the friction caused by lifting, but it’s overshadowed by silicone by a long shot.

 Silicone is soft and bendy, and can easily negate the stubborn friction and rubbing when you grip your weights.
 Silicone is also super sticky, which lets you have a secure grip on your weights.
 Because of these things, silicone is the best possible option for the pads in your gloves and should be the thing you look for first when buying your new mitts.